RussTSprinkler/lavamanager-dlc/README.md

 # CURRENT ISSUES

-Some songs again, are not downsampled.
+Some songs are not downsampled.
 You WILL stutter playing them on real hardware.
 Fixes are coming, but not until RB1/4 DLC is done.

 Upgrades are also not available for every song, as I may of skimmed over it.
 Submit an issue if I forgot one, I will be happy to add it!